QuoSecGmbH/os_timestamps/README.md

 The provided results will need some interpretation and a bit of context (mount options, OS configuration...) to be fully understood.

+## POSIX

+POSIX specifies MAC updates, the manually generated os_profile_results.csv is here:
+-

+`*` is an additional symbol for when POSIX leaves choice to the implementation:
+> Some implementations mark for update the last file status change timestamp of renamed files and some do not.

 ## Results

+For easier comparison of MAC updates, a result file without B updates (os_profile_results_mac.csv) is provided.

+Some more PDF options are in the Release section.

+Linux:
+- PDF:
+- os_profile_results.csv:
+- os_profile_results_mac.csv:
+- os_profile_flags.csv:

+OpenBSD:
+- PDF:
+- os_profile_results.csv:
+- os_profile_results_mac.csv:
+- os_profile_flags.csv:

+FreeBSD:
+- PDF:
+- os_profile_results.csv:
+- os_profile_results_mac.csv:
+- os_profile_flags.csv:

 # profile_cmd